adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_services.md

     ingress:
     - ip: 192.0.2.127
 ```
-#### Differrence between different services
+#### Difference between different services

 https://stackoverflow.com/questions/41509439/whats-the-difference-between-clusterip-nodeport-and-loadbalancer-service-types

 Excerpts from the above stack overflow link

 {{< box >}}
 You can access a service from your load balancer's IP address, which routes your request to a nodePort, which in turn routes the request to the clusterIP port.
-You can acess this service as you would a NodePort or a ClusterIP service as well.
+You can access this service as you would a NodePort or a ClusterIP service as well.
 {{< /box >}}
 A ClusterIP Service is part of a NodePort Service.
 A NodePort Service is Part of a Load Balancer Service.